brainglobe/.github/CONTRIBUTING.md

 ### Testing

 We use [pytest](https://docs.pytest.org/en/latest/) for testing.
-Please try to ensure that all functions are tested in `tests/tests/test_unit` and all workflows/command-line tools are tested in `tests/tests/test_integration`.
+Please try to ensure that all functions are tested, including both unit and integration tests.

 Some tests may take a long time, e.g. those requiring `TensorFlow` if you don't have a GPU.
 These tests should be marked with `@pytest.mark.slow`, e.g.: